DHTMLX/docs-suite/docs/form/api/radiogroup/radiogroup_blur_event.md

 @params:
 - `value: string` - the current value of the control
-- `id: string` - the id of the element of the Radiogroup control
+- `id: string` - the id of the radio button of the Radiogroup control

 @example:
 form.getItem("radiogroup").events.on("blur", (value, id) => {